elementor/elementor/README.md

 - For more information about features, FAQs and documentation, check out our website at [Elementor website Builder](https://elementor.com/?utm_source=github-repo&utm_medium=link&utm_campaign=readme).
 - Join [Elementor Community](https://www.facebook.com/groups/Elementors/) on Facebook

-If you have purchased [Elementor Pro](https://elementor.com/pro), you are entitled for personal support, please see your Elementor account for details.
+If you have purchased [Elementor Pro](https://elementor.com/pro/?utm_source=github-repo&utm_medium=link&utm_campaign=readme), you are entitled for personal support, please see your Elementor account for details.

 ### Liked Elementor? ###
 - Join our [Facebook Group](https://www.facebook.com/groups/Elementors/).
 - Learn from our tutorials on [YouTube Channel](https://www.youtube.com/c/elementor).
 - Or rate us on [WordPress](https://wordpress.org/support/plugin/elementor/reviews/?filter=5/#new-post) :)

-## Installation ##

-**Minimum Requirements:**

-* WordPress 5.0 or greater
-* PHP version 5.6 or greater
-* MySQL version 5.0 or greater

-**We recommend your host supports:**

-* PHP version 7.0 or greater
-* MySQL version 5.6 or greater
-* WordPress Memory limit of 64 MB or greater (128 MB or higher is preferred)

-**Instructions:**

-1. Install using the WordPress built-in Plugin installer, or Extract the zip file and drop the contents in the `wp-content/plugins/` directory of your WordPress installation.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to Pages > Add New
-4. Press the 'Edit with Elementor' button.
-5. Now you can drag and drop widgets from the left panel onto the content area, as well as add new sections and columns that make up the page structure.

-For documentation and tutorials visit our [Knowledge Base](https://docs.elementor.com/?utm_source=github-repo&utm_medium=link&utm_campaign=readme).